 - The political geographies of global health and development: this work traces the emergence of ‘global health’ as an epistemological object, and focuses empirically upon global mental health (at field sites in eastern Democratic Republic of Congo) and also the contested spatialities unfolding around the eradication of polio (at sites in north-western Pakistan and northern Nigeria).

 - Critical geographies of philanthropic practice: this work examines the historical and contemporary practice of philanthropy through a particular focus on disease eradication and planetary health.
 In so doing, I explore this increasingly pertinent, but by no means politically neutral, form of ‘helping’.

 My research has been funded by the Economic and Social Research Council, the Rockefeller Foundation, the British Academy, the Rotary Foundation, the Commonwealth Trust, and the Smuts Memorial Fund.
 I am also a member of the Royal Geographical Society (with IBG), the Association of American Geographers and the British International Studies Association.

-For 2019-20, I am contributing interactive lectures, practical classes, seminars and field-based learning to the following undergraduate and postgraduate modules:
+For 2020-21, I am contributing interactive lectures, practical classes, and seminars to the following undergraduate and postgraduate modules:

-- GEG4002: Ideas and Practice in Geography and Environmental Science (convenor)
+- GEG4007: Ideas and Practice in Geography and Environmental Science (convenor)

 - GEG7143: Critical Geographies of Global Health